SciCompKL/MeDiPack/doc/mpiFunctions_layout.md

   child of: function
   attributes:             name -> The name of the argument.
                           type -> The type of the argument.
               [optional] const -> If defined indicates that the argument is constant.
+If set to opt the constant modifier is generated as optional.

 element: send/recv
   -> The send and recv elements define send and recieve buffers of the functions.